babbel/publish-build-metadata/README.md

           sha: ${{ env.MY_CUSTOM_COMMIT_SHA }}
 ```

-Usually with above it will be handy to be able to specify the branch name as well, so the full example would look like:
+Usually, with the above, it will be handy to be able to specify the branch name as well, so the full example would look like:

 ```yaml
 permissions: